List of Marathi films of 2023

 This is a list of Marathi (Indian Marathi-language) films that were released in 2023.

+The Marathi film industry experienced a decline in box-office earnings, with total collections dropping to ₹201 crore in 2023 from ₹268 crore in the previous year.

 Box office collection

 The highest-grossing Marathi films released in 2023, by worldwide box office gross revenue, are as follows.